 Lower Capacity, Shorter Duty Cycles

-As we discussed, don’t expect to shred an entire filing cabinet in one go with a budget model.
+Don’t expect to shred an entire filing cabinet in one go with a budget model.
 Their sheet capacities are smaller, and their motors are designed for intermittent use, leading to shorter run times and longer cool-down periods.
 This is perfectly fine for light household use, but if you have a significant backlog or need to shred frequently for a home business, you might find yourself waiting more often than shredding.

 Noise Levels and Durability